ROCm/rocprofiler-compute/docs/conceptual/l2-cache.rst

 from the :ref:`L1 instruction caches <desc-l1i>`, the :ref:`scalar L1 data
 caches <desc-sL1D>` and the :doc:`command processor <command-processor>`.

-The L2 cache consists of several distinct channels (32 channels for the :ref:`MI200 <mixxx-note>` and older CDNA accelerators, each utilizing 256B address interleaving.
-These channels can operate largely independently, but the system supports a maximum of two instances.
-In contrast, the CDNA3-based :ref:`MI300 <mixxx-note>` accelerator features 16 channels per XCD, each with a capacity of 256KB and also utilizing 256B address interleaving, allowing for a total of up to *eight* instances.
+The L2 cache consists of several distinct channels (16 channels for the CDNA3-based :ref:`MI300 <mixxx-note>` accelerator), each with a capacity of 256KB and utilizing 256B address interleaving.
+These channels can operate largely independently and the system supports up to 8 instances (one per XCD).
+In constrast, the :ref:`MI200 <mixxx-note>` and earlier CDNA accelerators have 32 L2 cache channels each using 256B address interleaving, but only supports a maximum of 2 instances.
 Incoming requests are mapped to specific L2 channels using a hashing mechanism designed to evenly distribute the requests across the available channels.
 Requests that do not find a match in the L2 cache are forwarded to the :ref:`Infinity Fabric™ <l2-fabric>` to be routed to the appropriate memory location.
 For more details, see :cdna3-white-paper:`9`.

 The L2 cache metrics reported by ROCm Compute Profiler are broken down into four
 categories: